harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-delete.md

 ## Introduction

 - It causes (forced/graceful) pod failure of specific/random replicas of an application resources.
-- It tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
+- It tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application.

 :::tip Fault execution flow chart
 ![Pod Delete](./static/images/pod-delete.png)